bacelar/jasmin/DesignDoc.md

 	x = BN.mulU( x, BN.glob_P);
 	```

+**Remark:** Parametric modules **should** always be imported instantiating the
+complete set of parameters (a complete `with` clause), as specified in
+the `modsignature` declaration of the imported module (but possibly
+with own parameters...).

+**Remark:** require clauses **can** also qualify the import, in which
+case definitions would be accessed through qualified
+identifiers.
+Notice however that qualifiers are used to disambiguate
+the use of identifiers -- they do not enforce, *per se*, different
+clones of the objects.
+In this regard, they differ from the
+*namespaces* mechanism (see discussion bellow...).

 # Uses of `jasminc -mjazz ...`

 There are two "modes" of operation when invoking `jasminc -mjazz`: